inrialearninglab/ai4t/README.md

 ## How to access specific resources

 1. **Videos**
-  The videos are hosted with their english subtitles on the [AI4T YouTube Channel](https://www.youtube.com/channel/UCBd_PgP_BdhmgdSzz5d83vQ) of the project created by the WP4 team.
+  The videos are hosted with their english subtitles on the [AI4T YouTube Channel](https://www.youtube.com/channel/UCBd_PgP_BdhmgdSzz5d83vQ) of the project.
 Videos files (mp4 format) as well as subtitles files (vtt or srt format) are public.

 2. **Quizzes and interactive online activities**
   Each module of the Mooc contains a set of quizzes and activities.
-They are hosted and presented on the website in 5 langiages (https://inrialearninglab.github.io/ai4t/index.html).
+They are hosted and presented on the website in 5 languages (https://inrialearninglab.github.io/ai4t/index.html).

   You can download them from this repository in 2 formats: html or h5p files.